According to the CBSE Syllabus 2023-24, this chapter has been renumbered as Chapter 4.

 Students can refer to the short notes and MCQ questions along with separate solution pdf of this chapter for quick revision from the links below:

 - Principles of Inheritance and Variation Study Notes

 - Principles of Inheritance and Variation MCQ Practice Questions

 - Principles of Inheritance and Variation MCQ Practice Solutions

-Gregor Johann Mendel, usually referred to as the Father of Genetics was the first person to conduct experiments on Inheritance, Genetics, Heredity and Variations.
+Gregor Johann Mendel, usually referred to as the Father of Genetics, was the first person to conduct experiments on Inheritance, Genetics, Heredity and Variations.

 Law of Inheritance or Mendel’s Laws of Inheritance

-Inheritance is a phenomenon through which traits are transferred from the parent to its progeny and forms the base of heredity.
+Inheritance is a phenomenon through which traits are transferred from the parent to its progeny and form the base of heredity.
 Variation, on the other hand, is the extent/level to which the progeny differs from their parents and usually occurs due to the reshuffling of a gene or chromosomes, mutations, crossing over and other environmental effects.